gordielachance/wp-soundsystem/readme.txt

 NB : unlike playlists and albums, the Live Playlists tracklist entries are not stored as Track posts but as a post meta, to avoid creating too much posts over and over.

-Services supported by default : Spotify, Radionomy, Last.FM, SomaFM, BBC, Slacker.
+Native presets : Spotify, Radionomy, Last.FM, SomaFM, BBC, Slacker, Twitter, XSPF.

 = Shortcodes =